F2: Fun and Frustration: Plot

 Venky, Varun, and Prasad enjoyed their lives in Europe.
-One day, Honey and Harika saw them in Europe and requested them to come back but they mocked and insulted them.
-Honey and Harika left the place cursing them.
+One day, Honey and Harika saw them in Europe and requested them to return, but they mocked and insulted them.
+Honey and Harika left the place, cursing them.
 Venky, Varun, and Prasad gatecrashed a party hosted by influential businessman Dora Swamy Naidu on the occasion of his sons' fixed marriages.
-Venky and Varun were stunned to know that Harika and Honey are the brides of Dora Swamy Naidu's sons.
-Dora Swamy Naidu believes that a home would be peaceful if the family's sons are married to sisters, who would act peacefully by being sisters with each other.
-Dora Swamy Naidu's wife and his elder brother Ramaswamy Naidu's wife are sisters too.
+Venky and Varun were stunned to know that Harika and Honey were the brides of Dora Swamy Naidu's sons.
+Dora Swamy Naidu believes that a home would be peaceful if the family's sons were married to sisters, who would act peacefully by being sisters with each other.
+Dora Swamy Naidu's wife and his elder brother Ramaswamy Naidu's wife are sisters, too.
 Doraswamy Naidu had previously broken his elder son's marriage with Anasuya when the latter's sister refused to marry his younger son.
-When Honey and Harika refused to return to Varun and Venky, they were challenged to stop the marriage.
-Impersonating themselves as writers willing to write a biography of Doraswamy Naidu, Venky and Varun enter his house and tried several methods to stop the marriage but their attempts are thwarted by Harika and Honey.
+Besides, Honey & Harika declined to return when Varun & Venky challenged them to stop the marriage.
+Impersonating themselves as writers willing to write a biography of Doraswamy, Naidu, Venky, and Varun enter his house and try several methods to prevent the marriage.
+Still, Harika and Honey thwart their attempts.

 Frustrated as Honey and Harika get engaged, Varun and Venky get drunk and create a scene.
 Doraswamy Naidu had them arrested and revealed that Honey and Harika revealed the truth to him long ago.
-After listening to their story, Vishwanath takes Venky, Prasad, and Varun to his house and introduced them to his wife Lakshmi, with whom he shares a cordial relationship.
-Vishwanath lectures the trio that husbands are supposed to understand their wives, who are continuously ignored by them but still love their husbands whereas the latter always feel troubled rather.
-Realizing their mistakes, Venky and Varun are resolute to reconcile with their respective partners.
+After listening to their story, Vishwanath takes Venky, Prasad, and Varun to his house and introduces them to his wife, Lakshmi, with whom he shares a cordial relationship.
+Vishwanath lectures the trio that husbands must comprehend their wives, who still love them despite their ignorance, whereas the latter always feel troubled.
+Admitting their faults, Venky & Varun step to reconcile with their respective partners.
 They gatecrash Honey and Harika's Sangeet party with Anasuya, who convinced her younger sister to marry Doraswamy Naidu's younger son.
-However, the discussion comes to a halt when John Snow, Anasuya's brother has Doraswamy Naidu, Harika and Honey kidnapped as an act of revenge unaware of the scenario that happened.
+However, the discussion comes to a halt when John Snow, Anasuya's brother, has Doraswamy Naidu, Harika, and Honey kidnapped as an act of revenge, unaware of the scenario that happened.